Visible Plus: Pacing

 These zones appear to be based on research related to Chronic Fatigue Syndrome.
 The accurate way to determine a Over Exertion threshold is a two day CPET test, which most people don’t have access to.
 The 60% of Max Heart Rate is an estimate of that threshold which is not very accurate.

-Visible Plus computes Points based on the time spent in each of the three heart rate zones.
+Visible Plus computes Pace Points based on the time spent in each of the three heart rate zones.
 They don’t tell the formula, but I gathered that Rest is zero points, Exertion is some fraction of a point per minute, and Over Exertion is a larger fraction of a point per minute.
 For me, taking a shower, shaving, and brushing my teeth combined is about 1 point.

 I’m Always Over Budget

 My morning routine, which I consider healthy, is to get up and go on a walk.
 With long COVID, the walk is one of my biggest energy expenditures for the day.
-As a result, the app would always say I was spending Points too quickly and that I’ll exceed my budget.
+As a result, the app would always say I was spending Pace Points too quickly and that I’ll exceed my budget.

 As somebody who always made good grades and carefully manages the family budget, this idea that I’m always over budget was not healthy for me psychologically.